reecetech/django-workshop/src/03-views-templates-and-urls.md

     return render(request, "posts.html")
 ```

-The reason we call our `posts.html` file a template is because Django provide dynamic data at
+The reason we call `posts.html` a template is because as well as regular HTML, it can contain
-runtime to this function to render to HTML.
-To demonstrate this, change the heading in `posts.html`
+special placeholder tags that Django can use to dynamically substitute in data each time a user
-to:
+requests the page.
+To demonstrate this, change the heading in `posts.html` to:

 ```html
 <h1>Welcome to {{ name }}'s Blog!</h1>